 - This year (2020), the annual flu vaccine will be offered to adults aged 55 years or over, anyone with a health condition, household members of individuals advised to shield from coronavirus, unpaid and young carers, all pregnant women at any stage of pregnancy, healthcare workers, and social care workers who provide direct personal care.

-- The HPV vaccine is offered to men who have sex with men, up to the age of 45 years, from sexual health and HIV clinics.
+- The HPV vaccine is offered to men who have sex with men, up to the age of 45 years, at sexual health and HIV clinics.

-- The pneumococcal vaccine is offered to anyone with a health condition and people aged 65 years and older as a one-off vaccine.
+- The pneumococcal vaccine is offered to anyone with a health condition and people aged 65 years or over as a one-off vaccine.

 - Shingles immunisation is offered to people 70 to 79 years as a one-off vaccine.

 Uptake of immunisation amongst adults in Scotland varies, however it is generally high.
 Uptake can differ when looking at deprivation, with rates being lower amongst those living in the most deprived areas, people from Black and Minority Ethnic (BME) groups, and people with a learning disability.